- The Source Code Manager

 All project elements are saved in the repository (on the server).
 This operation is performed when creating the project or when importing an existing project into the Source Code Manager.

-Each developer who is using the Source Code Manager retrieves a local copy of project.
+Each developer who uses the Source Code Manager retrieves a local copy of project.

-To work on a project element (page, report, etc.), the developer must check out the element from the repository, modify it and check it back in.
+To work on a project element (page, report, etc.), the developer must check out the element from the repository, modify it and check the element back in.

-If the element is already checked out, the developer can ask the person who performed the check-out to check the element back in (via the integrated messaging).
+If the element is already checked out, the developer can ask the person who performed the check-out to check the element back in (via the messaging software).

 To benefit from the modifications performed, the other developers must synchronize their local project with the reference project (found in the repository).

-Tips for configuring the server that will host your source code:
+Tips for configuring the server that will host your sources:

-- Use a dedicated server with a comfortable size disk (200 GB at least)
+- Use a dedicated server with a disk with enough space (at least 200 GB)

 - Use the Source Code Manager (SCM) in Client/Server mode.